post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 Click here to view our post-pregnancy body contouring before and after photos

 Sydney-area patients may contact Specialist Plastic Surgeon Dr Ellis Choy when considering a post-pregnancy body contouring procedure.
-He spends a substantial amount of time with each patient during their consultation to map out each woman’s unique goals carefully, so he can great a surgical plan based on their specific vision.
+He spends a substantial amount of time with each patient during their consultation to map out each woman’s unique goals carefully, so he can great a surgical plan based on their specific details.

 Want to get started?
 Have any questions for Dr Ellis Choy and his team?
 Get in touch with us today.